 December 15, 2016

-Okay, so I don’t have to tell anyone what a giant steaming pile of a year 2016 was, but the shining beacon in all the what-the-fuckery is that some pretty great albums were released.
-This year gave us most notably the shocking deaths of genre benders, Bowie & Prince, and the personally earth-shattering void of a world without Leonard Cohen in it.
-My paltry list of Top Ten seems insignificant against the deaths of these greats, and it certainly won’t get rid of the most ridiculous plight of our year, electing the Giant Cheeto into office, but good grief, it’s all I’ve got to take the edge off.
-And hey, at least those creepy clowns aren’t hanging around anymore!
+Okay, so I don’t have to tell anyone what a giant steaming pile of a year 2016 was, but the shining beacon in all the unpleasantness, some pretty great albums were released.
+This year gave us most notably the shocking deaths of genre benders, Bowie and Prince, and the personally earth-shattering void of a world without Leonard Cohen in it.
+My paltry list of Top Ten seems insignificant against the deaths of these greats, and it certainly won’t get rid of the most ridiculous plight of our year, electing the giant Cheeto into office, but good grief, it’s all I’ve got to take the edge off.
+And hey, at least those creepy clowns aren’t hanging around anymore.

 10. Moby & The Void Pacific Choir – These Systems Are Failing